2014–15 Israel State Cup: Liga Bet South A

 Hapoel Nahlat Yehuda won the district cup; Hapoel Nahlat Yehuda and Beitar Petah Tikva qualified to the sixth round.

 Liga Bet South B

 Bnei Eilat won the district cup; F.C.
 Be'er Sheva and Bnei Eilat qualified to the sixth round.

 Liga Gimel

 Liga Gimel Upper Galilee

 Maccabi Bnei Nahf won the district cup and qualified to the sixth round.

 Liga Gimel Lower Galilee

 F.C.
 Tzeirei Tamra won the district cup and qualified to the sixth round.

 Liga Gimel Jezreel

 Ihud Bnei Baqa won the district cup and qualified to the sixth round.

 Liga Gimel Shomron

 F.C.
 Haifa won the district cup and qualified to the sixth round.

 Liga Gimel Sharon

 Beitar Tubruk won the district cup and qualified to the sixth round.

 Liga Gimel Tel Aviv

 Hapoel Kiryat Shalom won the district cup and qualified to the sixth round.

 Liga Gimel Center

 F.C.Holon won the district cup and qualified to the sixth round.

 Liga Gimel South

+F.C.
+Hapoel Yeruham won the district cup and qualified to the sixth round.